thedumbtechguy/AndroidScreencast/readme.md

 Your device must be developer enabled and discoverable by adb.

+Tested on a device running 4.4.2

 ##Features

-Currently, it mirrors your screen and takes mouse input (clicks and swipes).
+- Screen mirroring (very low frame rate)
+- Simulated Clicks, Swipes and Long Presses using mouse input
+- Keyboard input

+###Special Keys
+- ESC : Back
+- F1 : Menu
+- F2 : Back
+- F3 : Home
+- F10 : Power Button
+- F11 : Camera

+###Normal Keys
+- All text keys
+- Arrow keys
+- Enter, Backspace, Delete and Tab
+- Home, End, Page Up and Page Down

 ##Limitations

-Framerate is terrible.
+Frame rate is terrible.
 It works currently for my needs, but I plan on working on it.

-Does not take keyboard input yet.
-Not difficult to implement and will be the next feature implemented.

-It isn't robust as I cobbled it together in an afternoon of mork, but more work will be done to make it solid in due course.
+It isn't robust as I cobbled it together in an afternoon of work, but more work will be done to make it solid in due course.